Grimshady1990/rock-paper-scissors/DEBUG.md

 ## Debugging

-I am adding a debugging section to this document to help me mentally work through bugs I encounter.
+This debugging document is designed to help me mentally work through bugs I encounter.

 ### BUG: `computerScore` not updating